Albany County (Town of Colonie), New York

 As a keeping up measure, Eugene Weiss, owner of LATHAM CORNERS CENTER, announced a renovation project in January 1974.
-Enclosed shopping concourses would be built along the north and northeast storefronts.
+Enclosed shopping concourses would be attached the north and northeast storefronts.
 Thirty-five tenant spaces, and 120,000 leasable square feet, would be added.
-Reconstruction was underway by March 1977.
-In anticipation of the completion of the renovation, the name of the complex was changed to LATHAM CIRCLE MALL in May 1977.

-The addition had been completed by November 1977.
+Construction was underway by March 1977.
+The name of the complex was changed to LATHAM CIRCLE MALL in May 1977.
+The addition was completed by November of the same year.
 It increased the gross leasable area of the shopping hub to approximately 450,000 square feet.
 New stores included GNC, Pyramid Jewelry, Sterling Optical, Fanny Farmer Candies, Pioneer Savings Bank, J.P.'s Porterhouse Too Steakhouse, Hickory Farms of Ohio and Athletic Attic.

-The completion of CROSSGATES MALL (1981) {5.3 miles southwest, in Guilderland} probably prompted two further expansions of LATHAM CIRCLE MALL during the 1980s.
+The completion of CROSSGATES MALL (1981) {5.3 miles southwest, in Albany County} probably prompted two further expansions of LATHAM CIRCLE MALL during the 1980s.
 The first project, completed in 1982, relocated the Grand Union grocery into a freestanding building at the south end of the mall site.
 Grand Union's original location was demolished.
 A 1-level (86,000 square foot) Norwalk, Connecticut-based Caldor discount mart was built, which anchored a new South Wing.
 The LATHAM CIRCLE Caldor, 81st store in the chain, held its grand opening on March 24, 1983.

 A shipping and receiving area in The Boston Store caught fire in October 1989.
 This same section had burned in April 1978.
 The sales floors were not affected by the blaze, but experienced water and smoke damage.
 The store closed and re-opened briefly, before being shuttered in February 1991.
 Its space was taken by a Burlington Coat Factory, who dedicated their store on March 24, 1993.